Marius Fiche

 These acquisitions are part of a

-We will receive very soon collections from the State Archives of Pisa, Rome and Turin.
+We will soon receive collections from the State Archives of Pisa, Rome and Turin.

 Overview of these collections

-It was in the 1980s that the Bucci sisters began to witness and actively engage themselves for the memory of the Shoah in Italy, participating in commemorations and trips to Auschwitz organized by Italian institutions.
-Their story is told in the book by Titti Marrone entitled
+It was in the 1980s that the Bucci sisters began to witness and actively engage for the memory of the Shoah in Italy, participating in commemorations and trips to Auschwitz organized by Italian institutions.
+Their story is recounted in the book by Titti Marrone entitled

-This collection, which is a result of the archives of the Prefecture of Milan and Varese, contains a very large number of documents (92,100 views) on
+From the archives of the Prefecture of Milan and Varese, this collection contains a very large number of documents (92,100 views) on

 The period of deportations under Nazi occupation is also well documented: between December 1943 and January 1945,

-The Jewish community of Milan has 896 deportees, of whom only 50 have survived.
+The Jewish community in Milan has 896 deportees, of whom only 50 have survived.

 Between December 1943 and August